swhitney83/get_started_dita/README.md

 Fork this repository to get started using DITA.

-The repository has example concept, task, and reference topics.
+The repository has example concept, task, and reference topics, as well as a DITA Map.